What is a "Senior Lawyer"?

 Projects where volunteers travel overseas can vary in duration from 1-2 weeks for workshops and trainings to 2-3 months onsite.

-How does a volunteer become involved in an ISLP project?
+How does a lawyer become involved in an ISLP project?

-Each pro bono project is thoroughly discussed with the client, after which ISLP program staff prepare a description of the project with background information on the partner, issue, region, legal need, length of mission, ideal required volunteer experience, etc. This description is used by ISLP to identify potential volunteers and then to communicate directly with them about the project.
-Once a volunteer is identified, planning calls are held with the client, ISLP staff assist with the travel logistics and support and the project is underway.
+Each pro bono project is thoroughly discussed with the client, after which ISLP program staff prepare a description of the project with background information on the partner, issue, region, legal expertise needed, length of mission, etc. This description is used by ISLP to identify lawyers within our global network with this expertise and then to communicate directly with them about the project.
+Once an ISLP lawyer is identified, planning calls are held with the client, ISLP staff provide assistance with the travel logistics and support and the project is underway.

 How is a mission planned?

-In preparation for an on-site assignment, ISLP works with both the partner and volunteer to outline the goals of the assignment, its timing and responsibilities on each side in a Memorandum of Understanding (MOU).
-The volunteer plays an active role in helping develop the MOU for their mission.
-Throughout the assignment, the volunteer will communicate regularly with ISLP staff with project updates and ISLP will continue to provide any needed guidance and assistance.
+In preparation for an on-site assignment, ISLP works with both the partner and legal volunteer to outline the goals of the assignment, its timing and responsibilities of each in a Memorandum of Understanding (MOU).
+The selected legal expert plays an active role in helping develop the MOU for their mission.
+Throughout the assignment, they will communicate regularly with ISLP staff with project updates and ISLP will continue to provide any needed guidance and assistance.

 Is there a list of available projects I can look at?

-ISLP carefully selects each volunteer for its overseas projects from our database of interested lawyers.
-There is generally not an open list of volunteer projects, but when there is a need for volunteers with special skills, such as public defenders, speakers of certain languages, etc. we may reach out to a broader pool.
+ISLP carefully selects each legal expert for its overseas projects from our database of interested lawyers.
+There is generally not an open list of volunteer projects, but when there is a need for volunteers with special skills, such as speakers of certain languages, experts within a certain legal system, etc. we may reach out to a broader pool.
 The best way to let ISLP know of your interest in volunteering is to submit an online Volunteer Registration Form and to subscribe to the monthly ISLP newsletters for updates.

 Are there paid consulting opportunities?